 - the experience lasts about 3 minutes

 - 3 coaster trains with 7 cars per train and each train can carry up to 28 riders

 Even before and after riding the Mako Roller Coaster, you can become totally immersed in an all-new realm.
 A realm of sharks!
 Within the queue (line to wait in for the ride), you’ll experience a 48,000-watt, intelligent surround-sound system that plays an original soundtrack.
 This soundtrack was inspired by sharks and is 32 minutes in length.
 There are interactive learning stations where guests can learn about different species of sharks.
 In addition, they can learn what sharks eat, facts & myths, and how humans are a threat to some sharks to the point of extinction.
 Very interesting.

 Learning About Sharks

 As with any experience at SeaWorld, expect a great learning opportunity now that the Mako realm has been added.
 An all-new Shark Touch Pool is now open.
 Guests can now touch a shark!
-Guests can also learn about and interact with other sharks (brown-banded bamboo sharks, white-spotted bamboo sharks and epaulette sharks) at the Relaxation Station located near Wild Artic.
-This newly added realm is all about sharks, and because of this, it is thrilling and creating quite a ripple.
+Guests can also learn about and interact with other sharks (brown-banded bamboo sharks, white-spotted bamboo sharks, and epaulet sharks) at the Relaxation Station located near Wild Arctic.
+This newly added realm is all about sharks, and because of this, it is thrilling and creates quite a ripple.